Battle of Bushy Run: Aftermath

 The battle cost the lives of 50 British soldiers, including 29 of the 42nd Highlanders, seven of the 60th Royal Americans, six of the 77th Highlanders, and eight civilians and volunteers.
-The confederacy of the Delaware, Shawnee, Mingo, and Huron suffered an unknown number of casualties, which includes two prominent Delaware chiefs; estimates by contemporaries placed the total Indian loss at about 60.
+The confederacy of the Delaware, Shawnee, Mingo, and Huron suffered an unknown number of casualties, including two prominent Delaware chiefs; estimates by contemporaries placed the total Indian loss at about 60.
 The warrior Killbuck later told Sir William Johnson that only 110 Indians were engaged.
-Bouquet estimated he fought an equal number as his own force.
+Bouquet estimated he fought a number equal to his own force.
 One contemporary report claimed 20 Indians were killed and many more wounded.
 The result of the battle inspired in the British "widespread relief on the frontier", since the Indians had finally been defeated on their own ground, prompting one newspaper to exclaim, "that Indians are no more invulnerable than other Men, when attacked on equal Terms, and especially by British Troops."

 The site of the battle is now Bushy Run Battlefield Park.